-Tip: If you can, bake this 3-5 days in advance, the longer you leave it the stickier the cake will become.
+Tip: If you can, bake these 3-5 days in advance, the longer you leave it the stickier the cake will become.
 Just wrap it in foil or clingfilm.

-And there you have it, the perfect bonfire night treat.
+And there you have it, the perfect bonfire night treat my traditional parkin recipe.
 If you give this recipe a try let me know how it turns out by tagging @whatseatingmanchester in your social media post!